 The study involved 94 adults.
 Those assigned to a very low-carb diet (VLC) attempted to keep intake below 50 grams of non-fiber carbs per day.
 The DASH diet participants limited sodium intake to less than 2,300 mg/day, and fat intake to no more than 30% of daily calories.
 Of course, both groups could consume ample amounts of fruits, lean meats/low-fat dairy, vegetables, and whole grains.

-Over a 4-month period, the VLC diet resulted in greater improvements not only in systolic blood pressure, but also glycemic control and weight, than the DASH diet.
+Over 4 months, the VLC diet resulted in greater improvements not only in systolic blood pressure, but also in glycemic control and weight, than the DASH diet.
 Reducing refined carbohydrates may be a good recommendation to reduce hypertension.